-The GLBTQ Domestic Violence Project provides free and confidential support and services for gay, lesbian, bisexual, transgender, and queer survivors of domestic and sexual violence.
-We work with victims and survivors to increase safety, security, and foster empowerment through direct services, education, and advocacy.
+In our 22 years of service provision we provided free and confidential support and services for gay, lesbian, bisexual, transgender, and queer survivors of domestic and sexual violence.
+We worked with victims and survivors to increase safety, security, and foster empowerment through direct services, education, and advocacy.

-Direct Services: We support GLBTQ victims and survivors through our 24-hour domestic violence hotline, emergency safe home, legal services, crisis intervention and safety planning, housing and employment advocacy, sexual assault case management, and ongoing supportive services.
+Direct Services: We supported GLBTQ victims and survivors through our 24-hour domestic violence hotline, emergency safe home, legal services, crisis intervention and safety planning, housing and employment advocacy, sexual assault case management, and ongoing supportive services.

 Education: We provided presentations/workshops and ongoing technical assistance and training for community groups, service providers, and domestic violence organizations who were looking to work alongside and/or support GLBTQ survivors of domestic and sexual violence.